onap/archive-music/docs/single.rst

 - Ensure you have OpenJDK 8 on your machine.
 - Download Apache Cassandra 3.0, install into /opt/app/music and follow these instructions http://cassandra.apache.org/doc/latest/getting_started/installing.html till and including Step
 - By the end of this you should have Cassandra working.
-- Download Apache Zookeeper 3.4.6, install into /opt/app/music and follow these instructions https://zookeeper.apache.org/doc/r3.4.6/zookeeperStarted.html pertaining to the standalone operation.
-By the end of this you should have Zookeeper working.
-- Download the Version 8.5 Apache Tomcat and install it using these instructions https://tomcat.apache.org/download-80.cgi (this is for version 8.5).
 - Create a music.properties file and place it in /opt/app/music/etc/.
 Here is a sample of the file:

 music.properties::